2 Sophia University Junior College Division

 2-4-2 University transfer trends

 An average of 80 students transfer to four-year universities after graduating from the Junior College Division.
 It should be noted that more than 90% (on average in the last five years) of students who seek to pursue further studies at a university are successful.
+In AY2023, along with the decrease in registered students, there were only 58 student transfers; however, this number is 86.6% of students who apply for university transfer.

 The Junior College Division offers guidance on university transfers multiple times a year, providing advice on how to select faculties and departments, the contents and schedule of transfer examinations, how to prepare for transfers, how to complete applications, etc. A majority of students transfer to Sophia University after passing the special transfer admissions examination for Junior College Division students (Types A & B) or the general transfer admissions examination.
-The number of students transferring to other universities varies from year to year, but there were transfers to Tokyo Women’s Christian University for 13 years from AY2010 through AY2022.
+The number of students transferring to other universities varies from year to year, but there were transfers to Tokyo Women’s Christian University for 14 years from AY2010 through AY2023.

 2-5 Library